-Ancient Greek Population
+Ancient Sparta Population

-Spartans significance to Greece and its population:
+Sparta’s significance to Greece and its population:

 Sparta was located on the banks of the River Eurotas.
-In 10 B.C. it emerged as a significant seat of power.
+In 10 BCE, it emerged as a significant seat of power.
 It soon became a place of military activity.
+It gradually developed into a military state.
 Military establishments and arsenals were set up here.
 Given its prominence amongst the military, Greek rulers called the shots from Sparta.
 During the Greek-Persian wars, Sparta overlooked matters concerning wars.
-Very soon, Sparta attacked Athens and emerged victoriously.
+Very soon, Sparta attacked Athens and emerged victorious.

 Sparta was politically independent.
-Until the Romans conquered Greece in 146 B.C, Spartans independent sovereignty remained unperturbed.Spartans contribution to humankind is remarkable.
+Until the Romans conquered Greece in 146 BCE, Sparta’s independent sovereignty remained unperturbed.
+Sparta’s contribution to humankind is remarkable.
 It was here that the population of Greece rose.
 Sparta laid a lot of emphasis on military training.
 Spartan citizens, called Spartiates, had a formal military education.